Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 ### Personal computers ###

 Storing data on your personal computer or laptop is not recommended.
 Failure of the hard disk, theft or damage to the computer itself could mean loss of all the data.
-If using a personal computer to work on data, ensure that you have a master copy backed up elsewhere, that you work on a <em>copy</em> of the [raw data](working_on_data.md) and that any work you do is backed up on a regular basis.
+If using a personal computer to work on data, ensure that you have a master copy backed up elsewhere, that you work on a *copy* of the [raw data](working_on_data.md) and that any work you do is backed up on a regular basis.

 ### Portable media ###